igorganich/damn-vulnerable-defi-halmos/test/backdoor/README.md

         REVERT OwnerIsNotABeneficiary ((error: Revert())
     ...
 ```
 This revert is worth our attention, because at the moment all the code of this function that follows this revert is blocked.
-This revert happens 100% of the time if it reaches this point.
+This revert happens 100% of the time if it reaches this point (At least on my weaker PC).
 ```solidity
 function proxyCreated(SafeProxy proxy, address singleton, bytes calldata initializer, uint256) external override {
 ...